X-Sharp/ILSpy-Plugin/Readme.md

 ### Features
 - LOCAL variables are all defined on top of statement blocks.
-- Option page : set casing for Keywords
+- Option page :
+-- set casing for Keywords
+-- put parenthesis around IF condition

 ### Warnings
 - Currently, Array access are all zero-based